 Meet the Team

-Ian Young is in his eighth year in public education and his first with Weiss High School.
+Ian Young is in his ninth year in public education and his second with Weiss High School.
 Prior to Weiss High School, Mr. Young was the Assistant Director of Bands at Burnet High School in Burnet, Texas.

 During this time, Burnet High School had multiple state marching band appearances as well as a third place finish in 2020.
 Before Burnet, Mr. Young was the Assistant Director at Ropes High School in Ropesville, Texas during which, the Ropes band received a second place finish at the state marching contest.
 Mr. Young started his teaching career in Lexington, Texas as the Assistant Director, helping the band to earn superior ratings for the first time in several years.